mbezjak/vhdllab/README.md

 ## Install
 Unfortunately, current state of the build system and the lack of server side code doesn't allow for pre-built WAR application.
 That might change sometime in the future.
-Until then, the only way to acquire WAR file is to build it from source.
+Until then, the only way to acquire WAR file is to build it from source code.

 ### Build from Source Code
 Building requires JDK 6+ and Maven.